 It’s Sabroso Saturday (Translation: Tasty Saturday)!
 The day when we share recipes that have helped us stretch our budget, our imagination and our taste buds, without sacrificing our health.
+Today we’re going to share an authentic sofrito recipe!

 This is a Guest Post by Eliza Valentin-Guerra, a Latina On a Mission reader.